|Home > Info > ADA Q&A: ADA Protections at Work|

 If you think that your employment rights have been violated because you have a child with a disability, and you want to make a claim against an employer, you must file a charge of discrimination with the EEOC, within 180 days from the date of the violation.
-(In some cases, the time period to file the charge may be extended, but you should file it within 180 days to be safe.)
+(In some cases, the time period to file the charge may be longer, or may be extended, but you should file it within 180 days to be safe.)
 If you work for the federal government, you normally have to file a discrimination complaint with your agencys EEO officer within 45 days.
 For more information on the enforcement procedures, see http://eeoc.gov/facts/association_ada.html.

 What do I do if my employer retaliates against me for filing an EEOC charge, or sticking up for my rights?

 Such retaliation is illegal under the ADA.
 You should file a separate EEOC charge if it happens.

 Finding a lawyer in your area:

 Your state or local bar association may have a lawyer referral service you can use.
 You may also use the Find-a-Lawyer page of the National Employment Lawyers Association for a listing of member attorneys representing employees in your state.
 Their page on finding attorneys is online at http://exchange.nela.org/network/findalawyer.